 Pier First class zenlike corridors

-The Pier First Class Lounge: Hong Kong International
+Amazing: The Pier First Class Lounge: Hong Kong

-You have to be flying Cathay Pacific & Cathay Dragon First Class, another OneWorld carrier First class or be a Marco Polo Club Diamond member.
+To be granted access, you have to be flying Cathay Pacific First Class, another OneWorld carrier First class or be a Marco Polo Club Diamond member or the equivalent Oneworld Emerald status .

-Upon landing in Kong Kong, I wasted no time making my way to the lounge.
-Which involved a fair bit of brisk walking.
+After getting into the airport, I wasted no time making my way to the lounge.
+Which can involve a fair bit of brisk walking.
 The lounge is located near gate 63/65.

 Escalator down to Pier First Lounge